FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/deep-dive-on-messaris-q1-filecoin-ecosystem-report.md

 Last week, Messari released its [Q1 2024 Filecoin Ecosystem Report](https://messari.io/project/filecoin/quarterly-reports/q1-2024), which highlighted a rise in user adoption and in the number of projects building on Filecoin.
 Let’s dive into some of the key insights.

-**📈 The amount of data stored on the Filecoin network continues to climb.**
+## The amount of data stored on the Filecoin network continues to climb

 Nearly 1,900 PiB in total active deals were stored on the Filecoin network in Q1 2024, up 9% from 1,700 PiB in Q4 2023.